Sarah T. – Portrait of a Teenage Alcoholic: Plot

 Ken invites Sarah to join him riding his horse Daisy, and Sarah becomes more popular at school.
 However, her home life continues to be confusing and erratic.
-Jean decides to fire their housekeeper Margaret for raiding the liquor cabinet, but it was actually Sarah who was watering down the scotch after taking illicit drinks.
+Jean fires their housekeeper Margaret for raiding the liquor cabinet, but it was actually Sarah who was watering down the scotch to hide her drinking it.
+Sarah continues attending parties with Ken, and drinks heavily at them.
+Ken becomes concerned and calls out Sarah for her drinking, but she laughs it off, being in denial.

-Sarah starts drinking at school, misses classes and forges notes from her mother.
+Sarah continues drinking, especially at school, misses classes and forges notes from her mother.
 The school counselor tells Jean that something is wrong in Sarah's life.
 The counselor characterizes Sarah as a student with a high I.Q. who once took a diligent approach to her schoolwork.
-Jean resents the counselor's intervention and feels that she is being targeted because of the divorce.
+Jean and her stepdad, in denial, resent the counselor's intervention and feel that Sarah is being targeted because of the divorce.
+None of them are aware that Sarah's alcoholism is the root cause.
+Sarah uses various means to secretly get hard liquor to drink.
+During a visit with her biological father, it is revealed that he himself has a drinking problem, which hints that Sarah has inherited her alcoholism from her dad.

 Sarah confesses to Ken that she drinks to make things easier.
-After she is unable to contact her father by telephone, she passes out from drinking while babysitting.
+While babysitting at a neighbor's home, she tries to contact her father by telephone with no answer, and finds alcohol in the refrigerator.
+She then passes out from drinking.
+The child's parents come home to find Sarah passed out drunk and the child crying and abandoned, resulting in a public scandal.
 In a confrontation with Matt and Jean, Sarah says she has been drinking almost daily for two years.

-Dr. Marvin Kittredge's visit fails to convince Jean that Sarah has a problem.
-Sarah attends an Alcoholics Anonymous meeting where she meets Bobby, who is even younger than Sarah.
+Her parents have Sarah visit with psychologist Dr. Marvin Kittredge, who fails to convince either Jean or Sarah that Sarah has a problem.
+On his recommendation, Sarah attends an Alcoholics Anonymous meeting where she meets Bobby, who is even younger than Sarah.
 What Bobby tells the group resonates with Sarah, and she recognizes herself in what Bobby says such as constant lying.
+But, she walks out of the meeting and continues drinking, in denial of her alcoholism.